 ALSO READBJP's Manohar Parrikar likely to be next Goa CM NDA's Prez nominee Kovind to meet Goa legislators tomorrow NDA will pick Goa RS poll nominee through consensus: GFP Rumours of instability in Parrikar govt baseless: Sardesai BJP stakes claim to forming Goa government with Parrikar as CM (Roundup)

+The NHAI is conducting inquiry into all aspects.
+I can conduct inquiry about my own department.
+About the state-specific allegations, the inquiry will be conducted by the state government," Gadkari said.
+The US Justice Department recently said that its probe revealed that the Boston-based CDM Smith paid USD 1.18 million to government officials in India.
 The firm allegedly paid bribes to unidentified officials of the NHAI between 2011 and 2015 to secure highway construction supervision and design contracts, and to some officials in Goa for a water project in the state, the US Justice Department had said.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)